 Contact Carl by email:

-Christie Anderson is a singer and conductor who has worked with choirs and choral music for the past 15 years.
-She is Artistic Director of Young Adelaide Voices, South Australia’s premiere youth choral school, and conducts both the First Concert Choir and AURORA.
+Christie Anderson is a singer and conductor and has worked with choirs and choral music for the past 15 years.
+She began as Young Adelaide Voices’ Artistic Director in 2009 and is the conductor of Young Adelaide Voices (First Concert Choir) and YAV’s senior vocal ensemble Aurora.

-In 2012 Christie took Young Adelaide Voices to the USA, where in addition to performances in Connecticut and Washington DC, the Choir received a silver medal at World Choir Games in Cincinnati and swept the pool at the 9th International Golden Gate Youth Choir Festival in San Francisco, winning all three First Prizes in the youth choir categories.
+She has sung in many festivals in Australia and around the world, including the UK, USA, Norway, Canada, Malaysia and Japan.
+As a conductor she has conducted both the West Australian and Tasmanian Symphony Orchestras under the Symphony Australia Conductor Development Program and she works with choristers of all ages.
+In 2012 Christie took Young Adelaide Voices to the USA, where in addition to performances in Connecticut and Washington DC, the Choir received a silver medal at World Choir Games in Cincinnati and swept the pool at the 9th International Golden Gate Youth Choir Festival in San Francisco, winning First Prize in all three youth choir categories.